scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

   If a border router sends an SCMP message (e.g. interface down) on all cases, even with small packets, there is the risk of having that border router sending a lot of traffic to a possibly unintended recipient, e.g. when the packet is not source validated.
+  In addition, validation may trigger additional requests for keys.

 ## Proof of transit